JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 #### Presampling Lights

-Later steps in the rendering process are going to want to calculate `LightContributions`, e.g. in the ReSTIR DI shader.
+Other steps in the rendering process are going to want to calculate `LightContributions`, e.g. in the ReSTIR DI shader.
 One thing we could do is perform the whole light sampling process (generate -> resolve  -> calculate contribution) all in one shader.

-Indeed, for my first ReSTIR DI prototype, this iss what I did - but performance was terrible.
-In fact, even more than the actual raytracing - light sampling was by far the biggest performance bottleneck.
+Indeed, for my first ReSTIR DI prototype, this is what I did - but performance was terrible.
+In fact, even more than the actual raytracing - light sampling was (and still is) by far the biggest performance bottleneck.

 By generating the light sample, resolving it, and then calculating its contribution all in the same shader, we're introducing a lot of divergent branches and incoherent memory accesses.
 If there's one thing GPUs hate, it's divergence.
 GPUs perform better when all threads in a group are executing the same branch and don't need masking, and when the threads are all accessing similar memory locations that are likely in a nearby cache.